ChristopherCochet/ChristopherCochet/README.md

 I live in New Zealand and work in the data analytics and data science space.
 I am also a mentor at Data Science Dream Job.

-I thrive in environments where I can bridge the gap between business and analytics/data science/technology ([read about purple profiles])(https://deloitte.wsj.com/articles/purple-people-at-the-heart-of-cognitive-tech-1452142924).
+I thrive in environments where I can bridge the gap between business and analytics/data science/technology [read about purple profiles](https://deloitte.wsj.com/articles/purple-people-at-the-heart-of-cognitive-tech-1452142924).

 I trust that you'll find some fun examples of data science and cloud projects here including end to end deployment ML pipeline.